Moving Towards a Trans-Fat Free America!

 Trans-fat is one of the bad fats.
 The other bad one is saturated fat.
-Both of these are fats that will increase your LDL cholesterol.
+Both of these are fats that will increase your LDL cholesterol and prevent absorption of vitamins.
 Trans-fat is worse, though.
 It not only increases bad cholesterol, but at the same time, it decreases your good cholesterol.
 It also increases the likelihood of developing diabetes.

 Fact: The Harvard School of Public Health believes that trans-fat is the culprit of 50,000 deadly heart attacks per year and overall, anywhere between roughly 72,000 and 228,000.

 Fact: American consume more than five grams of trans-fat per day, while the U.S. Dietary Guidelines say we should consume less than two.

 Why Restaurants Have Been Slow to Eliminate Trans-Fat

 Back in 2006, it became required by law that food labels clearly state the amount of trans-fat.
 This quickly urged large food manufacturers to make the move and reduce or eliminate trans-fat in their foods.
 It became clear, to consumers who paid attention, just exactly how much trans-fat was in their food and how bad it was for them.